Odisha conducts 'symbolic dry run' of Covid vaccination drive for 18+ | Health

 ''In order to fix the technical issues and ensure that the software is in order, we have conducted a symbolic dry run in Bhubaneswar today,'' Bhubaneswar Municipal Corporation (BMC) commissioner P C Chaudhury said.

-The BMC commissioner said that the trial run of the third phase was conducted at the Community Health Centre (CHC) at Nayapalli area.
+The BMC commissioner said that the trial run of the third phase was conducted at the Community Health Centre (CHC) at Nayapalli area and 96 people in the age group of 18-44 years were inoculated.

 The third phase of the vaccination will start from Monday only for registered persons in all government hospitals across the state capital, he said.